E : Sound and Vibration Terms, Definitions, Units, Measurements ...

 reverberation time decay curve; between 0 dB and 10 dB below the initial level.

-A short EDT is a good indicator of speech clarity as early reflections that reach the listener within 50 ms integrate with the direct sound and can improve speech clarity - see the Haas effect.
+A short EDT is a good indicator of speech clarity, as early reflections that reach the listener within 50 milliseconds integrate with the direct sound and can improve speech clarity - see the Haas effect.

 Effective Value Definition IEC 103-02-03, for a time-dependent quantity, positive square root of the mean value of the square of the quantity taken over a given time interval

 See also •

 effective level •

 Elastic Medium, a term used when discussing sound waves, where the particles in the medium 'assist' the transmission of the wave but then return to their 'original' state, i.e. no net movement, also known as elastic wave

 are widely used in noise measurements because they offer the good linearity, wide frequency range and high stability.